SteeltoeOSS/Documentation/docs/discovery/load-balancing.md

 ### Custom ILoadBalancer

-If the provided load balancer implementations don't suit your needs, you are free to create your own implementation of `ILoadBalancer`.
+If the provided load balancer implementations do not suit your needs, you can create your own implementation of `ILoadBalancer`.

-This example shows a load balancer that would always return the first listed instance, no matter what:
+The following example shows a load balancer that would always return the first listed instance, no matter what:

 ```csharp
   private readonly IServiceInstanceProvider _serviceInstanceProvider;